-Il Mulino adopts and promotes specific guidelines about publishing ethics.
+Il Mulino adopts and promotes specific guidelines (PEMS) about publishing ethics.
 Our ethics statements are based on COPE’s Best Practice Guidelines for Journal Editors.

 Journal of Arts and Law Online

 Aedon.
 Journal of Arts and Law Online (www.aedon.mulino.it), established in 1998, is an open access journal published three times annualy.
 Conceived and launched by a small group of Law Professors, now members of the Board of Directors, as an innovative peer-reviewed electronic scientific journal dedicated to Arts and Law, Aedon is available free to all users of the world wide web.
 The Journal goal is to further awareness, knowledge and discussion on a variety of theoretical and practical matters relating to cultural heritage preservation and management, landscape protection and valorization, performing arts policy, film industry regulation, intellectual property and cultural policy.
 To that end Aedon offers critical analysis of current issues and debates organizing symposiums on these topics and publishing articles that serve both practitioners and academicians.
 Since its founding Aedon has published hundreds of articles which remain all retrievable to readers in its electronic archive.
 Regular features also include important documents and texts of legislation and/or court decisions Its coverage wants to be international.